nimeshneema/William-Apple-Developer-Platform/Notes/The Trinity of Coding.markdown

 # The Trinity of Coding

--   The trinity (3) of coding:
+-   The trinity of coding:

-    A very very simple yet very powerful mental model.
+    A very simple yet powerful mental model.
 This will change how you do and view coding forever.

     1. Sequence: A computer program consists of instructions written in a linear sequence.
 It executes instructions in the same sequence as they are written.